Find & share great dishes, not just restaurants.

 Find whatever you're craving, see what's good at any restaurant and learn what foodspotters, friends and experts love wherever you go.

-— Foodspotting @ SXSW 2012 · Austin Top 10 Guide · created about 2 years ago
+— Foodspotting @ SXSW 2012 · Austin Top 10 Guide · created over 2 years ago

 We worked with our friend Megan Giller, who writes about food for Tribeza, Texas Monthly and other publications, to give you the local's look at the best food Austin has to offer.

 Also read more of Megan's work at megangiller.com.Read more...

 Follow this guide to find these dishes wherever you go.
 Upload your own photos to show off the things you've tried.Spot 1 item to earn this badge.

 A SHORT WALK AWAY: The crispy nuggets at this landmark trailer are sautéed to perfection, then nestled into chopped cabbage, fresh basil, cilantro, and mint and topped with the house sweet-and-spicy sauce.
 The intense bursts of flavor will make you cry almost as joyfully as co-owner and Executive Chef at Uchiko Paul Qui did on Top Chef when he was reunited with his boss, Uchi and Uchiko owner Tyson Cole. **TIP: Don’t forget to load up on “Poor Qui” pork belly steamed buns and beet home fries too.

 A SHORT WALK AWAY: They say the historic building that houses the Indian restaurant is haunted with partying ghosts, but the spacious stone dining room is a nice getaway from the madness of SXSW.
 Pair juicy steamed mussels in a thick garlic–red wine curry with to-die-for naan and you have yourself a divine meal.